 Definition of zeitgeist

-the general intellectual, moral, and cultural climate of an era
+zeitgeist is the general intellectual, moral, and cultural climate of an era

 So where do you think we stand?
 In the past, many believed that in the 2000s we will have flying cars and that people will wear futuristic clothes.
 They also believed that we’ll be somewhat smarter – hence the flying cars – and maybe a more elevated society.

 Instead, our zeitgeist is not what was expected.
 We are constantly served things that change the way culture and morale is seen.
 No, of course we won’t play Mozart on the streets every day, and that we will use our slang in literature, but isn’t it strange how our culture is based on the past events?
 If someone doesn’t know who Mozart is, he’s instantly marked as “uneducated”.